cookies-xor-cream/HugoTest/content/posts/poetry/wip/to_suffer_alone_is_to_leave_me_in_peace.md

 ---
 tags: ['TODO']
-title: 'To Suffer Alone Is To Leave Me In Peace'
+title: "To Suffer Alone Is To Leave Me In Peace"
 date: 2023-10-02
 ---